wshr123/EDST-Net/readme.md

   3. Set DEMO.ENABLE to 'True' and set TRAIN.ENABLE, TEST.ENABLE to 'False'.

-  4. Modify LABEL_FILE_PATH,INPUT_VIDEO and OUTPUT_FILE as your own label path.
+  4. Modify LABEL_FILE_PATH, INPUT_VIDEO and OUTPUT_FILE as your own label path.

   5. Using the provided run_net.py to demo the input videos.
 Run it as: